 Jennifer (Meng) Lu

 I am very interested in model interpretability and representation learning.
-My current research investigates the geometry of model representations, with a focus on understanding how geometric structure supports generalization, whether it can be used to predict model failures, and how these insights can inform more effective training methods.
+My current research investigates the geometry of model representations, with a focus on understanding how geometric structure supports generalization, whether it can be used to predict model failures, and how these insights can inform more effective and robust training methods.

 news